Skip to content

 Left: original broadcast footage.
 Right: SAM3-tracked output with persistent player IDs and motion trails.

-Every colored box is a tracked player with the trails showing a players movement over the last 15 frames.
-Though there are improvements to be made, player IDs mostly persist across the video coherently (ex: player #1 stays #1 from first frame to last).
+Every colored box is a tracked player, with trails showing movement over the last 15 frames.
+Player IDs mostly persist across the video (e.g., player #1 stays #1 from first frame to last), though there are improvements to be made.

 0